-RiverCOGs Regional Plan of Conservation and Development, incorporates many of the goals and objectives of MTP and requirements federal transportation planning legislation.
-RiverCOG has a history of practice in integrating environmental, economic and social values, land use and transportation into a regionally planning context for livability.
-For years, FHWA has supported research, development, and implementation efforts at the forefront of the sustainability movement.
-The sustainable highways initiative supports the various activities conducted across FHWA to facilitate balanced decision making among environmental, economic, and social values to promote sustainability.
-RiverCOG will introduce new recommendations based on current data, research, and best planning practices into the long-range planning efforts for the seventeen town region.
-To provide a high level of public outreach and input, a series of meetings have been held during the preparation of plans such as the RPOCD, Regional Housing Plan, Comprehensive Economic Development Strategy (CEDS), as well a as the MTP, Bicycle and Pedestrian Master Plan, Regional Transportation Safety Plan, Bus Integration Study and roadway and trail studies.
+RiverCOGs Regional Plan of Conservation and Development, incorporates many of the goals and objectives of the MTP and requirements federal transportation planning legislation.
+RiverCOG has a history of practice in integrating environmental, economic, and social values, land use and transportation into a regionally planning context for536roduce new recommendations based on current data, research, and best planning practices into the long-range planning efforts for the seventeen municipality region.
+To provide a high level of public outreach and input, a series of meetings have been held during the preparation of plans such as the RPOCD, Regional Housing Plan, Comprehensive Economic Development Strategy (CEDS), Central Connecticut Loop Trail Study, as well a as the MTP, Bicycle and Pedestrian Master Plan, Regional Transportation Safety Plan, Bus Integration Study and corridor / roadway studies.
 These plans incorporate long-range transportation goals and objectives to educate the public and stakeholders on best management planning for transportation.
 Mobility and "Ladders of Opportunity" for the region's population are another ongoing practice for RiverCOG and a key goal of any transportation solution promoted by RiverCOG.
 The region continues to find ways to provide intermodal access to key service and education sectors for advancement and opportunity.
-RiverCOG is also partnered with SCCROG in the effective use and support of regional Mobility Manager
+RiverCOG is also partnered with SCCROG in the effective use and support of regional Mobility Manager program to identify gaps in transit service for underserved and disadvantaged populations.

 The proposed work program elements respond to the planning goals noted above.
-In addition, the MPO will also incorporate the tasks below, performance base planning, strategic economic growth and vitality, modeling of existing and future land use scenarios and environmental planning with transportation models, continued advocacy for safety improvements, security and integration of all transportation modes.
+In addition, the MPO will also incorporate the tasks below, performance base planning, strategic economic growth and vitality, modeling of existing and future land use scenarios and environmental planning with transportation models, continued advocacy for safety improvements, security, and integration of all transportation modes.
 It will also help provide consistency of the MTP in relation to state and local development.